mtgatracker/mtgatracker/issues/README.md

 - `output_log.txt` from MTGA containing gameplay for your issue
 	- Located at: `%APPDATA%/../LocalLow/Wizards of the Coast/MTGA` (you can paste this into Windows Explorer)
 - `mtga_watch.log` from MTGATracker's install directory
+- a zipped copy of all files in the MTGA Tracker settings directory (`~/.mtga_tracker`)
-- Video / gif evidence of the issue with _both_ MTGA Tracker _and_ MTGA visible (you may need to upload to a 3rd party, like youtube or vimeo)
+- Video / gif evidence of the issue with _both_ MTGA Tracker _and_ MTGA visible (you may need to upload to a 3rd party, like youtube or vimeo).
+In general, 2 or 3 game-state changing events before and after the issue should be recorded (somewhere between 30 seconds and a minute on either end).

 ~~Note that you can also use the "report an issue" button from within MTGA Tracker to automatically send the first two bullets to us.
 You will be presented with a reference id; please note it in